okopilote/okopilote-room/README.md

-# okopilote-controller
+# okopilote-room

 `okopilote-room` is the room part of the Okopilote suite.
-It monitors the ambiant temperature, reports heat needs to the controller and drive the optional radiator valve.
+It monitors the ambiant temperature of one or more rooms, reports heat needs to the controller and drive the optional radiator valve.

 Interface with physical devices like sensors and valves are implemented through optional Python modules.